ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 It's a terrifying scenario,
 but it is real and present,
 not in some hypothetical future.
-We have created something
+We created
-powerful enough
-and inhumane enough
+a powerful and inhumane entity that causes global destruction.
-to do extraordinary harm
-to us all.

 But we don't
 have to look